At a glance

 They may not tell you if they’re being cyberbullied, but there are signs you can watch out for.

 You’ve probably heard about online bullying (also called cyberbullying) on the news.
 And maybe you’re concerned it could happen to your child.

 Even if kids do realize they’re being bullied, they may not be sure how to handle the situation.
 Rather than speak up, they may just stay silent while they try to figure it out.
 They may be worried that if they complain, the bullying will get worse.
-Or they may feel that some attention from kids—even if it’s negative—is better than none.
+Or they may feel that some attention from kids — even if it’s negative — is better than none.

 Kids may also be afraid of losing online privileges.
 They might be nervous that their parents will address the problem by taking away their cell phones and computers.

-How to Recognize the Signs of Online Bullying
+How to recognize the signs of online bullying

-- He becomes withdrawn.
+- Your child becomes withdrawn.

 Start by talking to your child.
-You can open the conversation by describing a bullying incident that happened to you as a child, or an example of cyberbullying that you heard about on the news.
+You can open the conversation by describing a bullying incident that happened to you as a child or an example of cyberbullying that you heard about on the news.

 If that doesn’t work and the bullying is intense and frequent, you may need to take one or all of these three steps: